Many people in the food allergy community will assume that chocolate contains dairy. However, pure chocolate is in fact dairy-free.

 What to Avoid

 However, many brands are not pure chocolate, and instead have milk added, usually in the form of butter oil, milk fat, milk solids, or milk powder.

-These ingredients may seem obvious in milk chocolate, but they also find their way into many brands of semi-sweet and dark chocolate.
-Always read the ingredient statement on the package.
+These ingredients are obvious in milk chocolate.
+But they also find their way into many brands of semi-sweet and dark chocolate.
+Be careful to always read the ingredients on the package.